Rock 'n' Roll History for

 August 22

-The Beatles are photographed together for the last time in the grounds of John and Yoko's Tittenhurst Park home.
+The Beatles are photographed together for the last time on the grounds of John and Yoko's Tittenhurst Park home.
+The photographers were Ethan Russell and Monte Fresco, with additional pictures taken by The Beatles' assistant, Mal Evans.

 August 22